CCD729/ccd729.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello there!
 I'm Erwang, a game engineer and technical designer.
 As a gamer, I love FPS, roguelike, and puzzle games.
-While as a developer, I have professional developing experience in **C++ (Unreal)/C# (Unity)** and love exploring new technologies and approaches.
+As a developer, I have professional developing experience in **C++ (Unreal)/C# (Unity)** and love exploring new technologies and approaches.

 I have experience in **systems, gameplay, and AI programming**, and **system, combat, and level design**.
 I worked on games and research in different scales, solo or with teams.
 I worked on an AoE modding project with _Microsoft (World's Edge)_, an Unreal Engine 5 (C++) R&D sound project with _Dolby Labs_, an AI-generated SFX research shown on _GameSoundCon 2022_, and an AI narrative curator research for RPG using OpenAI GPT-4 Turbo.